-Lay out timing for implementation and set a date for converting to your target reduction in paper use.
-It's unlikely to completely eliminate all paper in the office so set an initial goal to reduce printing and paper use by some percentage.
-A 50 percent reduction is a good starting place and a final goal of 80 percent reduction is a realistic final goal.
+Lay out a timetable for your office's transition to a paperless arrangement, and set a date for converting to your target reduction in paper use.
+It's unlikely that your company will completely eliminate all paper in the office, so set an initial goal to reduce printing and paper use by some percentage.
+A 50% reduction is a good starting place, and a final goal of an 80% reduction in paper use is a realistic final goal.
 Check your progress and adjust operations as needed.

 Scott Koegler contributed to the writing in this article.